 /_plugin/kibana/to access the UI (do not forget the trailing slash).
 Also, be advised that Kibana does not offer authentication.

 AWS Elasticsearch uses AWS CloudWatch for health monitoring.
 The Elasticsearch dashboard for a given domain provides rich information about both cluster and instance health.
-If the status is not green for the cluster then you can look at the graphs to determine what is causing the unhealthy state and then correct the issue.
+If the status is not green for the cluster, you can look at the graphs to determine what is causing the unhealthy state and correct it.